PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 11:44:42
+Last updated: 2024-04-09 11:45:17
-Random Quote: Bronn was no knight, that was true.
-Bronn was a battle - hardened killer.
+Random Quote: If you don't like where you're heading, there's no shame in going back and changing your path. - Chuck McGill